 To calculate your GPA, use only those credits for lecture courses.
 Do not include credits for research and seminar.
 Under VCU grade points, list the total grade points for your lecture courses (for each course, multiply the number of course credits times the quality points for the grade (A = 4, B = 3, C = 2)).
 Divide this number by the total lecture course credits and put this number in the space for GPA.
-Put an asterisk (\) next to each of these numbers and add a statement below this section which reads "\Does not include credits for research and seminar."
+Put an asterisk () next to each of these numbers and add a statement below this section which reads "Does not include credits for research and seminar."
 Under the credits column, however, list all credits.
-The total credits required are, for an M.S., 27 (15 didactic course + 12 research) plus 1 credit of seminar for each semester of residence.
+The total credits required are, for an M.S., 27 (15 didactic course + 12 research) plus 1 credit of seminar for each semester of residence, and for a Ph.D., 48 (18 didactic course + 30 research) plus 1 credit of seminar for each semester of residence.